 - On average, Illinois experiences five severe winter storms each year.
-The winter and spring of 2017-18 there were eight severe winter storms, one of which occurred on April 1st.
-There has not been a winter in Illinois without at least one winter storm in the past century. - Winter driving conditions contribute to an average of 27,629 vehicle crashes, 4,311 injuries and 47 fatalities in Illinois each year.
+From November 2018 through April 2019 there were 11 snow or ice storms that impacted Illinois.
+This included a Spring snowstorm that dumped up to seven inches on northern Illinois on April 27th.
+There has not been a winter in Illinois without at least one winter storm in the past century. - Winter driving conditions contribute to an average of nearly 29,000 vehicle crashes, more than 4,500 injuries and 80 fatalities in Illinois each year.